nhaskaris/cloud-priceops-thesis/README.md

 - Finally done with weekly dump, switched everything to use sql statements directly and we slowly fill step by step each table.
 - Added description & term_length to normalized table because amazon has multiple price points for same product but changes a few things.

+# 8.12
+- Re-worked feature store and we are currently saving the price of products.
+If same product come with different price it will create a new row.
+(This will help our postgres offline store)

 ### DOC
 ```docker exec -it priceops_celery_worker \
   celery -A core call cloud_pricing.tasks.weekly_pricing_dump_update